cristianoalpigiani/2023-07_usatlasworkshop_tutorial/_episodes/05-coffea_casa.md

 <hr/>

-Coffea-Casa -  Is a Prototype of an Analysis Facility for Columnar Object Framework For Effective Analy (Coffea).
+Coffea-Casa -  Is a Prototype of an Analysis Facility for <font color=LimeGreen>**Columnar Object Framework For Effective Analy (Coffea)**</font>.
 Provides services for "low latency columnar analysis" based on Dask and Jupyter.
-It lowes time for analysis providing a user-friendly computational environment that simplifies and accelerates the delivery of HEP results.
+It lowes time for analysis providing a **user-friendly computational environment that simplifies and accelerates the delivery of HEP results**.

 >
 > Deployed via Fluxcd